 - Cyclothymia (or cyclothymic disorder)

 The most common types of bipolar disorder are types 1 and 2.

 What is Bipolar Disorder?

 Bipolar disorder is a mental illness.
-Someone with bipolar disorder will move between extreme emotional states known as manic (high) and depressive (low).
+Someone with bipolar disorder will move between extreme emotional states known as manic episodes (high) and depressive episodes (low).

 Researchers are still uncertain what has caused an estimated 5.7 million people in the U.S. to develop bipolar disorder.

 Some factors that may contribute to bipolar disorder include:

 - Genetics: People whose parents have bipolar disorder seem to be more likely to develop it than those who do not have a family history.